themesberg/flowbite-svelte/src/routes/tabs/+page.md

 <Htwo label="Tabs with icons" />

 This is an example of the tabs component where you can also use a SVG powered icon to complement the text within the navigational tabs.
+Use icon components for a simple syntax.
+See <a href="/icons">Icons</a> for more details.

 <ExampleDiv>
 	<TabWrapper